rainacao/rainacao.github.io/_pages/about.md

 In my free time, I like to read, visit birding spots, and spend time with loved ones.

 [^yutong]: 雨 yǔ (rain) + 童 tóng (child).
 My given name carries the story of my arrival to the world on a rainy night.
-It also embodies my parents' wish for me to carry a childlike sense of curiosity and wonder throughout my life, which I strive to embody.
+It also embodies my parents' wish for me to carry a childlike sense of curiosity and wonder throughout my life, which I strive to live up to.